yongtai123/COVID19-W2V/README.md

 rural_wv.similarity('#covid19', '#vaccine')
 ```

-If you find our model or paper useful, please consider citing
+If you find our model or paper useful, please consider citing: